GarrettSocling/pi-topHUB-v1/README.md

 Automatic initialisation is performed by the software contained in the package called `pt-device-manager`.
 This installs a program called `pt-device-manager`, which runs in the background and scans for newly connected devices.
 If a device is detected (and its supporing library is installed), it will be initialised and enabled automatically.

 When the `pt-hub` package is installed, `pt-device-manager` will also be installed as dependency, thus starting the background process.
 The hub will be initialised and ready to use immediately.

+`pt-device-manager` is also responsible for powering off the Raspberry Pi when a pi-top device shuts down.
+More information on shutdown can be found [here](https://github.com/pi-top/Device-Management/poweroff).

 For more information about pt-device-manager, see [this repository](https://github.com/pi-top/Device-Management).